kuuyyaa/01-search-engine-optimisation/README.md

 # Usage

-Accessibility criteria can be verified using a browser to inspect accessibility properties.
+Accessibility criteria can be verified through a browser by inspecting accessibility properties.
 ![screenshot inspecting an image's properties](./assets/images/inspect-accessibility-properites.png)